Roy-wonji/WeaveDI/docs/api/factory.md

 # @Factory Property Wrapper

 The `@Factory` property wrapper provides factory-based dependency injection with dynamic instance creation, generating new instances each time the property is accessed.
-This is fundamentally different from `@Inject` which caches resolved dependencies, making `@Factory` ideal for stateful objects, session-scoped services, or scenarios requiring fresh instances with independent state.
+This is fundamentally different from `@Injected` which caches resolved dependencies, making `@Factory` ideal for stateful objects, session-scoped services, or scenarios requiring fresh instances with independent state.

 ## Overview

-Unlike `@Inject` which caches resolved dependencies for singleton-like behavior, `@Factory` implements a dynamic creation pattern that instantiates a new object every time you access the property.
+Unlike `@Injected` which caches resolved dependencies for singleton-like behavior, `@Factory` implements a dynamic creation pattern that instantiates a new object every time you access the property.
 This ensures complete state isolation between usages, which is crucial for:

 - **Stateful Services**: Objects that maintain internal state that shouldn't be shared
 - **Session-Scoped Objects**: Request or user session-specific instances